 The CV should strongly emphasize individual academic backgrounds, appointments, publications, presentations, and patents.

 This is critical in determining the specific scientific contribution of the nominee or team.

 This is a brief statement that should be understood by chemists in almost any area.
 It should avoid highly specialized language but still give the reader the area of accomplishment and why this is a significant accomplishment in chemistry.
 In some ways it is a one or two sentence abstract of the first paragraph of the nominating letter.
 Since this is only 25 words, you may simply want to provide 1 or 2 examples of previous awardees.

-If you would like to verify the eligibility of an individual as a nominee or nominator, please contact the CSW Administrator at firstname.lastname@example.org.
-All materials must be received by November 15, 2021.
-The awardee will be announced before the end of the year, and the Prize will be presented at the CSW dinner meeting in March 2022, or at a date mutually agreeable.
+If you would like to verify the eligibility of an individual as a nominee or nominator, please contact the CSW Administrator at [email protected].
+All materials must be received by November 15, 2022.
+The awardee will be announced before the end of the year, and the Prize will be presented at the CSW dinner meeting in March 2023, or on a date mutually agreeable.